wavecon/wavestack/docs/content/en/kubernetes/wke.md

 WKE is build using [Gardener][gardener] and you can find additional information in their [documentation][gardener-docs].

+{{% alert color="warning" %}}

+Please note that WKE is currently in the **tech-preview** phase and has not been releases as GA.

+We are happy for you to try WKE, but you should be aware that we cannot offer SLAs on this product yet.

+{{% /alert %}}

 ## Overview

 This guide walks you through creating, accessing, and using a